shiningrain/DREAM/README.md

 ## TL;DR

 A model search method guided by internal training feedback that aims to conduct an effective search and improve the search performance.
-It collects the detailed feedback from the model training process and selects the search actions on the expanding search space based on the feedback and the pre-built conditional probability distribution of search actions.
+It collects the detailed feedback from the model training process and selects the search actions on the expanding search space based on the feedback and the pre-built search action distribution of search actions.

 *Our system is still a prototype, and we will continue to optimize and improve this system.*